Tim-R413/Cover-Crop-Image-Segmentation/FCN segmentation/README.md

 ### The FCN Segmentation Progress for Fall 2019:
 - Decision made to start with a small sample size of 10 images for manual annotation, preprocessing and inital training of a fcn model
-- All images used are stored in the Image Data Directory repo
+- All images used are stored in the various Image Data Directory repos
 - Manual annotations were made with an online annotation tool
 - Preprocessing included minor augmentation/alteration to the images and producing segmentation masks
 - colab notebooks on performing and testing the creation of segmentation masks are stored in the the Image Preprocessing directory